PavanRangani/docs/docs/prd/family/families.md

 ## Browse family

-- User can browse families in which user has any role.
-- User having `Admin` role can browse details of all family (Regardless of user has any role in that family or not)
+- User can browse details of all families.

 ### UI Requirement